Safety Razor vs Cartridge Razor – Which Is Best For You?

 Some people have more sensitive skin than others.
 Shaving can cause various skin irritations for those with sensitive skin, which is quite common; however, it has helped many guys to reduce these problems when they have found the best razor suited for them (i.e., cartridge, safety or electric).

 Personally, the only issue I have had is a razor burn on my neck.
-This is mainly caused by dull blades or clogged cartridge blades, and dull/blunt blades can occur with either razor type.
-I can also get razor burn from some overlly aggressive safety razors.
+Dull blades or clogged cartridge blades mainly cause this, and dull/blunt blades can occur with either razor type.
+I can also get razor burn from some overly aggressive safety razors.
 Fortunately, I have never had any bumps, ingrown hairs, or any other irritation like others have.

 Does using safety razors prevent shaving bumps and ingrown hairs?